-Your local wildlife rehabilitator may be best placed to treat injured wildlife (see www.irishwildlifematters.ie).
+Local wildlife rehabilitators are usually the best placed to treat injured wildlife (see www.irishwildlifematters.ie).

 Wildlife rehabilitators are asked to submit annual returns of injuries and deaths of birds of prey to NPWS, using a standard reporting form.
-Where foul play is suspected, NPWS or the Gardai should be contacted immediately upon receiving the animal or hearing about the incident.
+Where foul play is suspected, NPWS or An Garda Síochána should be contacted immediately upon receiving the animal or hearing about the incident.
 For live birds where poisoning is suspected, the first faecal droppings to be passed should be collected and sent via NPWS for testing at the RVLs or State Lab.
 Carcasses should not be frozen, but can be refrigerated if necessary.